FINDING COMPETENT COURTS/AUTHORITIES

 Subsequently, the enforcement officer will apply for a declaration of enforceability by the court, to which he or she will submit the creditor’s request, the enforceable title, the decision and proof of payment of fees.
 A ruling on the application will be handed down in closed session, without the parties being summoned.
-The court may refuse the application if: it falls within the jurisdiction of a different body; the judgment is not an enforceable title; the document does not meet all the formal requirements; the claim is not certain, of a fixed amount and due; the debtor enjoys immunity from enforcement; the instrument contains provisions that cannot be enforced, etc. A court ruling granting an application for a declaration of enforceability is not open to appeal, but it may be reviewed if the enforcement itself is contested.
-A ruling rejecting such an application may be appealed against by the creditor within 15 days of its service.
+The court may refuse the application if: it falls within the jurisdiction of a different body; the judgment is not an enforceable title; the document does not meet all the formal requirements; the claim is not certain, of a fixed amount and due; the debtor enjoys immunity from enforcement; the instrument contains provisions that cannot be enforced, etc. A court ruling granting a request is not open to appeal, but it may be reviewed if the enforcement itself is contested.
+A ruling rejecting a request may be appealed against by the creditor within 15 days of its service.

-The National Union of Judicial Enforcement Officers (Uniunea Naţională a Executorilor Judecătoreşti) establishes and updates, subject to the approval of the Minister for Justice, the minimum fees for the services provided by judicial enforcement officers.
+The National Association of Judicial Enforcement officers (Uniunea Națională a Executorilor Judecătorești) establishes and updates, subject to the approval of the Minister for Justice, the minimum fees for the services provided.

 Any procedure can be initiated if the debtor is summoned.

 A debtor’s income, amounts in bank accounts, movable and immovable assets, etc. may be subject to enforcement.